 The University-wide Disciplinary process is the complaint resolution procedure applicable to alleged student violations of the Policy on Harassment, Discrimination, and Sexual Misconduct.
-Of the 22 reports to the Title IX Coordinator/Responsible Employees during the August 1 - December 31, 2016 timeframe and defined by the Illinois state law for Preventing Sexual Violence in Higher Education, 17 reports were eligible to move through this complaint resolution procedure.
-The other five cases included either (1) individuals as the alleged perpetrators who were not affiliated with the University or (2) the individual disclosing the complaint was neither the complainant nor respondent, but rather a concerned individual who reported an incident and the University determined there was not a basis to proceed.
-Of the cases that were eligible to proceed through the complaint resolution procedure, one chose to enter the process during the August 1 - December 31, 2016 timeframe. ^{8,9} b.
+Of the 101 reports to the Title IX Coordinator/Responsible Employees during the January 1, 2017 - December 31, 2017 timeframe and defined by the Illinois state law for Preventing Sexual Violence in Higher Education, 53 reports were eligible to move through this complaint resolution procedure.
+The other 48 cases included either 1) individuals as the alleged perpetrators who were not affiliated with the University (11), or 2) the individual disclosing the complaint was neither the complainant nor respondent, but rather a concerned individual who reported an incident and the University determined there was not a basis to proceed (2), or individuals as the alleged perpetrators who were unknown to the University (35).

+Of the cases that were eligible to proceed through the complaint resolution procedure, 8 chose to enter the process during the January 1, 2017 - December 31, 2017 timeframe.
+5 b.
 Complaint Resolution Procedure Outcomes